 - Apply contemporary research and the latest thinking to explore current accounting issues.

 - During your first year of study, your classes will start no earlier than 10am, and your teaching will take place on the same two days each week*.
 This gives you the time to travel to campus, and the flexibility to fit your study around other commitments.

 - We offer all students the opportunity to apply for a one-year, paid work placement during their degree.

-Our Accounting BSc provides an excellent preparation for a rewarding career in accounting, enabling you to work in a wide range of business, public and third-sector organisations.
+Our Accounting BSc provides an excellent preparation for a rewarding career in accounting, enabling you to work in a wide range of businesses, and public and third-sector organisations.

 At the same time, you will develop yourself personally, be confident in your own values, apply your knowledge to solve problems, and ultimately add value to any organisation.
 On completing this ACCA-accredited degree you will be exempt from nine of the ACCA professional exams, should you go on to work towards your full professional qualification.

-Our Accounting degree is strongly focused on developing you as a ‘business ready’ graduate: highly employable and capable, with the knowledge and skills required by employers and professional accounting bodies.
-There will be opportunities to develop your ability to identify and solve complex accounting problems and apply the skills and techniques necessary, to a range of business scenarios.
+Our Accounting degree is strongly focused on developing you as a ‘business-ready’ graduate: highly employable and capable, with the knowledge and skills required by employers and professional accounting bodies.
+There will be opportunities to develop your ability to identify and solve complex accounting problems, and apply the appropriate skills and techniques to a range of business scenarios.

 We will support you to develop the self-confidence and resilience to be able to professionally challenge the status quo and effectively present realistic alternatives.
 You will continue to build relevant personal skills to support your professional development.
 Your tutors have a wealth of experience in a wide range of accounting contexts, and will demonstrate how your learning connects to and impacts upon the real world.